juanfer112/recruiter-challenger-pv/1.CastleBlack/readme.md

 5. Kill a player: sets player health to 0.:ballot_box_with_check:
 6. Create object: adds a new object to data source.:ballot_box_with_check:
 7. Get object by id: returns the object for the given id.:ballot_box_with_check:
-8. Upgrade object: increase/descrease the value of the object given by id with a new value.:black_square_button:
+8. Upgrade object: increase/descrease the value of the object given by id with a new value.:ballot_box_with_check:
-9. Destroy object: remove an object from available objects.:black_square_button:
+9. Destroy object: remove an object from available objects.:ballot_box_with_check:

 **Bonus:**